OS X Yosemite: Spotlight gets a new look and power to search beyond your Mac

 The new Spotlight results window is divided into two sections, below the quick text-entry area.
 On the left are a list of results, sorted by source.
 On the right is a preview pane, where you can click or use the arrow keys to select a result.
 In many cases the preview is all the information you’ll need; for dictionary definitions and even some Wikipedia article summaries, it does the job.
 But if you want more, just double-click or press Return to open the selected item in an appropriate spot.

-potato, my results included the Wikipedia article on the potato, a dictionary definition, and a link to the app ActionPotato in the app store.
-When I typed the name of my son’s school, Maps provided its address and a thumbnail view of its location.
+The new features of Spotlight work quite well.
+Results appear quickly, and seem rich.
+When I entered the name of my son’s school, Maps provided its address and a thumbnail view of its location.
 Typing the name of a recent movie brought up its poster, Rotten Tomatoes rating, run time, trailers, plot summary, cast list, and (of course) a list of movie times.
+When I entered the name of a musical artist, I got a link to his iTunes artist page, one of his albums, his Wikipedia page, and his personal website.

 Spotlight also now supports unit conversion, so I can impress my Canadian friends by typing